AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 .. py:attribute:: ImageBuf.has_error

-    This fiels will be `True` if an error has occurred in the ImageBuf.
+    This field will be `True` if an error has occurred in the ImageBuf.

 .. py:method::  ImageBuf.geterror ()